skip to main content

 • Biography

 Stanley Lim is an assistant professor of supply chain management in the Department of Supply Chain Management and faculty affiliate with the Evolution and Future of Work Research Initiative at Michigan State University.
 He holds a Ph.D. in Supply Chain Management from the University of Cambridge, a Master's in Computer Science from the University of Illinois at Urbana-Champaign, and an M.B.A. from Warwick Business School.
-In his research, he examines operational issues at the interface between retail supply chain management and end consumers.
-Stanley has developed a stream of research that is grounded in practice with a strong managerial emphasis.
-He adopts an interdisciplinary perspective to improve operations' theory and practice.
-He integrates work in operations management, marketing, and economics and leverages customer behavior analytics to inform how and under what conditions can firms best distribute their products and services to the end consumers.
+His research examines operational challenges in downstream, or so-called "last-mile," supply chains.
+He is recognized for his practical and managerial approach, grounding his work in real-world applications.
+By adopting an interdisciplinary perspective that combines operations management, marketing, and economics and utilizing customer behavior analytics, Stanley's aim is to advance the theory and practice of operation.
+He strives to provide businesses with practical insights on how to distribute their products and services to end consumers effectively, under various conditions.

-Based on this research agenda, Stanley has developed analytical models for the design of store networks and facility locations, workload and job assignments, and service policies.
-These include, for example, models to predict failed delivery attempts in routing models, estimate the opportunity cost of product stockouts to inform inventory planning, determine the optimal return window for consumer return policies, and evaluate the degree of spatial competition to guide the design of store market areas.
-He has also examined the effects of contract terms on retailer and supplier's bargaining power and their economic outcomes, drivers' workload on their delivery performance, subscription models on consumer behaviors, and consumers' sensitivities to lead times and their product return behaviors across digital and nondigital channels.
+Based on this research agenda, Stanley has developed analytical models for store network and facility location design, workload and job assignments, and service policies.
+These include, for example, models to predict failed delivery attempts and incorporating the predictions in routing, estimate the opportunity cost of product stockouts for inventory planning, determine the optimal return window for consumer return policies, and evaluate spatial competition to guide store market area design.
+Additionally, he has explored the impact of contract terms on the bargaining power and economic outcomes of retailers and suppliers, the relationship between drivers' workload and delivery performance, the influence of subscription models on consumer behaviors, and consumers' sensitivities to lead times and their product return behaviors across digital and nondigital channels.

 Stanley reviews for